marcus-piccoli/LandingPageStephanieOliva/README.md

 ## Overview

 This repository contains a simple **landing page** created exclusively with HTML and CSS.
 It was developed as part of the Entra21 employability program, under the supervision of Professor Ivan J. Borchardt, represented by Blusoft - the Information Technology and Communication Hub of the Blumenau region.
-The program is funded by the state government through FAPESC (Foundation for Research and Innovation Support) and the Blumenau City Hall.
+The program is funded by the state government through FAPESC and the Blumenau City Hall.

 ## Usage